betaflight/betaflight.com/docs/development/Customized-Version.md

 ## Commons features for all Flight Controllers

-The first file where the developers specify the features that are activated or not for a flight controller, is the `target/common_pre.h`.
+The first file, where the developers specify the features that are activated or not for a flight controller, is the `target/common_pre.h`.

 This file specifies the features enabled/disabled depending on the memory flash size of the flight controller, or other conditions.